clarity20/fasder/README.md

 # COPYING

-Fasder is adapted from Wei Dai's [fasd] (https://github.com/clvv/fasd) project.
+Fasder is adapted from Wei Dai's [fasd](https://github.com/clvv/fasd) project.
 Fasd is based on code from [z](https://github.com/rupa/z) by rupa deadwyler under the WTFPL license.
 Most if not all of the code has been rewritten.
 Fasder is licensed under the "MIT/X11" license.

+###### This document is adapted from the README for the original fasd project.

 ### TODO

-* Refashion this TODO list as a project issues page.
-* Add topic flags: command-line-tool, bash, ...
+* Discuss the optimization strategies employed.
 * Discuss the remaining bottlenecks in the prompt hook: the call to mapfile, the "heaviness" of forking a process under Cygwin, and the extra burden when context-switching into a Cygwin shell (especially the DLLs) from the outside.